Richard L. T. Beale

 Richard Lee Turberville Beale (May 22, 1819 – April 21, 1893) was a lawyer, three-term United States Congressman from the Commonwealth of Virginia, and a brigadier general in the Confederate States Army during the American Civil War.
+He had more than three dozen slaves and was a Democrat.

 Early life and career

 Beale was born at Hickory Hill, Westmoreland County, Virginia.
 He attended two local private schools, Northumberland Academy and Rappahannock Academy, before attending Dickinson College in Carlisle, Pennsylvania.
 He studied law and graduated from the University of Virginia in 1837.
 Two years later, he was admitted to the bar and established a law practice at Hague, Virginia.

 Beale was elected as a Democrat to the Thirtieth Congress (March 4, 1847 – March 3, 1849).
 However, he declined to be a candidate for renomination in 1848.
-He served as a member of the Virginia constitutional reform convention in 1850–51 where he opposed constitutional reform as a member of the ruling Richmond Junta, and he was elected to the State senate from 1858 to 1860.
+He served as a member of the Virginia constitutional reform convention in 1850–51 where he opposed constitutional reform as a member of the ruling Richmond Junta, and he was elected to the Virginia Senate serving from 1858 to 1860.

 Beale owned thirty-eight slaves along with significant farmland.